 Interim IJB chief officer Jo Robinson said staff had not managed to come to a firm conclusion yet.
 “Regardless, we need to do more focused work in bringing that up to speed,” she said.

-It is thought that the figure may be more a statistical issue – with overall numbers reducing potentially meaning that longer waits skewed the figure somewhat.
+It is thought that the figure may be more a statistical issue, with a reduction in overall numbers potentially skewing the figure somewhat.